Action against corrupt people will continue: Modi

 The NDA government was committed to taking the economy to USD 5 trillion-mark, he said.
 "To achieve the first mark of USD 1 trillion economy, it took 60 years.
 We achieved USD 1 trillion economy in 2007 and after eight years, USD 2 trillion target was achieved....

 but the next target of USD 3 trillion economy was achieved in the last four years," he said.
-Saying that some people were not hopeful about India becoming USD 5 trillion economy in the next five years, he added, "But it is Modi who is known to carve out a line even on stone (to achieve the impossible)."
-PTI SPK KRK KRK.
+With the help of clear policies and infrastructure, India will achieve the 5 trillion dollar economy target too, the prime minister said.

+"It is natural that to some people this target looks impossible....they find it impossible because they see it from figures' point of view," he said.
+But for the government, five trillion was not a mere statistic, Modi said.

+"It is a resolve linked to the aspirations of 130 crore people of this country, and with bigger economy, poverty will get eradicated more speedily, it will enhance the living standards," he said.
+Some people, who are pessimistic, are saying "what Modi is talking about," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)